Goopy saw the water rising

 Once a work is published, writers are authors by definition.
 They may feel otherwise.
 After paying to publish, they wait for unlikely royalties from speculative sales.

 If the ghostwriting venture is highly successful, credit and additional income may go to the ghostwriters.
-Percentages of a star's book royalties beat income splits that add up to zero.
+Percentages of a star's royalties beat income splits that add up to zero.

-Ghostwriting may be the best opportunity to sell past, present and future content.
+Co-writing may be the best opportunity to sell past, present and future content.
 It is easy for celebrities to build great fanfare for material.
 Rise like stars with their history, ranking and following.

 Many musicians adopt lyrics from other songwriters.
 It is efficient, cost-effective and profitable to buy outside ideas.
 These are readily added to celebrated platforms.
 There is loyal relationship with the audience.

-It is risky for publishers to add unfamiliar content from newcomers.
+It is risky for publishers to add unfamiliar material from newcomers.
 It is hard to develop platforms for unknown marvels.
 It takes a long time.
 Writers do not have credibility without wide market success.

 Mass marketing and merchandising thrive on sequels, reruns and replays.
 Celebrities have existing business models and fans.
 They likely have made prior profitable acquisitions against which to compare new ideas.